slernercx/localdockerotel/README.md

 Example of running Otel collector in an Ubuntu container with a Python app generating logs only.
 Logs are sent directly via Otel to Coralogix.
+The deployment script reads the `config.yaml` file when the docker container launches so you can configure it and relaunch the container without having to rebuild it.

 1. Configure `config.yaml` with your domain and key
 2. Build the container: